Should I Replace My Galvanized Plumbing?

 How Long Does Galvanized Water Piping Last?

-The working lifespans of galvanized water pipes systems vary significantly: from 30 to 70+ years.
+The working lifespan of galvanized pipe systems vary significantly, from anywhere between 30 to 70+ years.

 galvanized pipe full of rust